Tiger Woods PGA Tour 2001

 Tiger Woods PGA Tour 2001 (also known as Tiger Woods PGA Tour Golf for the PlayStation version) is a sports video game developed by Headgate Studios for the Microsoft Windows version, Stormfront Studios for the PlayStation version, and EA Redwood Shores for the PlayStation 2 version, and published by EA Sports for Windows and PlayStation in 2000 and PlayStation 2 in 2001.
-The latter console version was ported to Japan and published by Electronic Arts Victor on June 21, 2001.
+The latter console version was later published in Japan by Electronic Arts Square on June 21, 2001.

 Reception

 The game received "mixed or average reviews" on all platforms according to video game review aggregator Metacritic.

 The PC version sold 230,000 units in the U.S. and earned $5.5 million by August 2006, after its release in November 2000.
 It was the country's 92nd best-selling computer game during this period.